sntpham/LearnFPGA/readme.md

 - Day 10:

 These videos may have many errors because I learn in a short time.
-I decided to stop on day 9 because I don't think these video will help anyone.
-They may just be noise; however, I realized, I need to make them first, then improve to make them better.
-There is no such perfect thing, but we will try to make them better day by day.
+I decided to stop on day 9 because I don't think these videos will help anyone.
+They may just be noise, just to polish my skill and ego; however, I realized, there is no such perfect thing, but we will try to make them better day by day.

 So, I will complete day 10 and open a new series on other thing.